from the series Travelling the wonderful loneliness 2019-2024

 Raymond Carver.
 ‘Late Fragment’ from A New Path to the Waterfall, Atlantic Monthly Press, 1989

-This posting offers a selection of photographs from my new 269 image sequence A light of its own (2023).
+This posting offers a selection of photographs from my new 269 image sequence Aus der Traum (From the Dream) (2023).
 To see the whole extended conversation please visit my website.

-The starting point for this series was a black and white image from the Second World War of a German soldier looking at writing that has been scrawled in heavy chalk on the side of an armoured vehicle.
+The starting point for this series was a black and white image from towards the end of the Second World War (when the Germans were obviously going to loose) of a German soldier looking at writing that has been scrawled in heavy chalk on the side of an armoured vehicle.
 ‘Aus der Traum’ translates as ‘From the Dream’.

 Please click on the photographs for a larger version of the image.